filip-ba/vision-net/README.md

 This program is an application created using Python and PyQt6 as part of my Master's thesis.
 It is a software that performs the recognition of selected fruits and vegetables wrapped in a mesh bag.

 ## Description
-The program can recognize selected pieces of fruit and vegetables wrapped in a net wrapper using neural networks from the PyTorch library.
+The program can recognize selected pieces of fruit and vegetables wrapped in a mesh bag using neural networks from the PyTorch library.
 There are 3 pre-trained models implemented in the program: ResNet18, EfficientNet-B0 and VGG16.
-In addition, a simpler model called Simple CNN is created.
+In addition, a simpler model called Simple CNN is implemented.
 However, the program can easily be extended with other neural networks from the PyTorch library.

 A custom simple dataset was created for this purpose.
 But the program will work with any other dataset, it just needs to be put in a ```dataset``` folder and called ```fruitveg-dataset```, and support the following structure:
 - ```dataset/fruitveg-dataset```
    - ```/train```